akiru-brew/Lager-1/README.md

 * If I lose too much to the boil, extra water can be added before cooling and fermenting.
 Added water after fermentation will introduce O2, which is bad.
 * Can clean everything the day before so it just needs turning on in the morning - this shrinks a brew day for ~4 hours.
 * Lipohop and no lid stops bubbles
+* Whirlpool before transferring to fermenter and using tap rather than pump will leave more sediment in the kettle, leading to a clearer beer.
+* Can also add gelatine to the keg, leave a couple of days and waste the bottom pint to clear it further, although this violates the vegan principles.
+* Keep an eye on the keg rubber ring when removing the lid.
+* Remember to burp the keg once you start gassing to remove any oxygen.
-* First attempt at a brew frdige wasn't very good, the bottom was cooling much more than the top, and trying to fix this broke the gas line.
+* First attempt at a brew Fridge wasn't very good, the bottom was cooling much more than the top, and trying to fix this broke the gas line.
 Time for a new fridge!